Jack Van Impe: Health and death

 In one episode of Jack Van Impe Presents, which aired during the week of June 19, 2006, Van Impe informed his audience that he had undergone two total knee replacements in early 2006.
 He gave thanks to God for his recovery and for leading him to the "wonderful surgeon" who performed the operation.
 Subsequent to the problems with his knees, Van Impe suffered from cancer, a severe sepsis attack, and blood loss resulting from stomach ulcers which he attributed to his NSAID arthritis medication.
-On the episode which aired during the week of May 31, 2015, Jack Van Impe was absent from the program, and Rexella Van Impe explained that he had been hospitalized for triple by-pass heart surgery.
+On the episode which aired during the week of May 31, 2015, Jack Van Impe was absent from the program, and Rexella Van Impe explained that he had been hospitalized for triple bypass heart surgery.
 Carl Baugh co-hosted the program until Van Impe's return to his weekly show on October 3, 2015.

 On January 7, 2017, Rexella Van Impe announced that Jack Van Impe had broken his hip, but was recovering.
 Carl Baugh co-hosted that program as well.
 In Jack's absence, Rexella Van Impe co-hosted the program with various guests: Carl Baugh for six episodes, Dave Williams for six episodes, Dr. Robert Jeffress for two episodes, and Walt Sheppard for three episodes.
-From April to May, 2017, re-runs were aired until the May 27, 2017, broadcast when Jack Van Impe reappeared beside Rexella, and the couple announced that, under doctor's advice, they were ending the TV broadcast.
+From April to May 2017, re-runs were aired until May 27, 2017, broadcast when Jack Van Impe reappeared beside Rexella, and the couple announced that, under doctor's advice, they were ending the TV broadcast.
 Thereafter, weekly videos were posted on the organization's Web site.
 In 2018, radio and television broadcasts resumed, with Chuck Ohman serving as their announcer.
+For the most part currently, weekly episodes on YouTube are again reruns from when Jack Van Impe was alive with news clippings in the beginning tying the episode in question to current events.
+Rexella anchors solo in a fully new episode very rarely, distinguished by a different type of thumbnail in comparison to the rerun episodes.

-Jack Van Impe died on January 18, 2020, at a hospital in Royal Oak, Michigan at the age of 88, three weeks before his 89th birthday.
+Jack Van Impe died on January 18, 2020, at a hospital in Royal Oak, Michigan, aged 88.